 The verification resample plan is an integral function of the statistical plan to reduce the probability that anomalous data obtained after the background has been established are indicative of a landfill release.
 Should a control limit exceedance be identified, the resampling plan is implemented by the operator to collect a verification sample.
-If the resample data obtained confirm the control limit exceedance, the exceedance is considered statistically significant.
+If the resample data obtained confirm the control limit exceedance, the exceedance is considered statistically significant for parametric data.
+For non-parametric data, two sampling events are necessary to confirm the SSI.